Marcus-Friis/data-in-the-wild/README.md

 3. [Data wrangling and processing](#data-wrangling-and-processing)
 4. [Data analysis](#data-analysis)

-This readme documents which files are responsible for what parts, and how to replicate our results.
+This README documents which files are responsible for what parts, and how to replicate our results.
 For a full project overview, see [Repository Overview](#repository-overview).

 ---

 # Data collection
-If you don't want to collect data yourself, see the *[data folder](data)* Data collection can be broken up into 2 separate processes:
+If you don't want to collect data yourself, see the *[data folder](data)*.
+Data collection can be broken up into 2 separate processes:

 1. [Get YouTube data](#get-youtube-data)